-It’s winter citrus season and a prime time for ripe blood oranges to be nestled up near the navels in the grocery store.
-In my weird citrus craze in January, I was grabbing one or five every time I went.
-And every time I did, I really wondered why the soccer moms never brought blood oranges to my soccer games as a kid?
-I played through all of the seasons, so that shouldn’t be the reason.
-Mom?
-Care to explain?
-Anyhow, I stocked up on this golden winter citrus, made the curd, and blood oranges were still flooding the fruit basket like those small dark red apples at hotel continental breakfast buffets.
-Needless to say, I’ve enjoyed my fair share of blood orange cocktails and blood orange greek yogurt this week, which I’d never grow tired of.
+It’s winter citrus season and a prime time for ripe blood oranges to be nestled up near the navels (oranges, not belly buttons) in the grocery store.
+In my weird citrus craze in January, I was grabbing multiples every time I went.
+And every time I did, I really wondered why the soccer moms never brought blood oranges to our soccer games when I was a kid?
+Can you imagine being the kid of the mom who strolls in with the Tupperware that has BLOOD oranges?
+Amazing.

-Since this weekend is about celebrating the season of love, you know, which could be measured in midnights, in cups of coffee, or in inches, in miles, in laughter, or strife… or your stack of pancakes!!, these are an optimal brunch to spread the love to your main squeeze, roommate, self, pet cat, etc. If you happen to have Monday off for President’s Day, you’ve got three days of brunches to take advantage of!
+Since this weekend (Valentine’s Day) is about celebrating the season of love, you know, which could be measured in midnights, in cups of coffee, or in inches, in miles, in laughter, or strife… Visit Your URL or your stack of pancakes?

 Blueberry Buttermilk Blood Orange Pancakes Recipe